 End of an era?

 The specific figures will not be released to the public until October, when the state issues its school report cards.
-Law said that by then, however, the provisions of the No Child Left Behind Act may be largely moot as the Obama administration has announced it will grant states waivers from having to meet the law’s requirements.
+Law said that by then, however, the provisions of the No Child Left Behind Act may be largely moot as the Obama administration has announced it will from having to meet the law’s requirements.

 Law cited a Sunday report in The New York Times quoting Utah Superintendent of Public Instruction Larry Shumway.